Learn about actual and potential costs

 How risky is the Resilient Flooring supply chain?

-On average, supply chain risk in the resilient flooring market is low.
+On average, supply chain risk in the resilient flooring market is moderate.
 Second-tier petroleum refiners carry a moderate level of risk due primarily to volatility in the price of oil (their primary production input), which can be shaped by political events.
 Plastic and resin materials are derived from petroleum and...
 Subscribe to learn more.